 What Inverclyde must do

 - provide us with the information we require in relation to its homelessness service; and

 - keep us updated on its plans to transfer its tenanted homes and ensure that it meets all of its statutory obligations to its tenants including on consultation about the transfer of homes and on the Scottish Social Housing Charter.

 - review the information Inverclyde provides about its homelessness service;

 - meet with Inverclyde to discuss its homelessness service and decide whether we require any additional assurance;

 - meet with Inverclyde to discuss progress in transferring the majority of its homes; and

 - update our published engagement plan in light of any material change to our planned engagement with Inverclyde.

-Inverclyde must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate:
+Inverclyde must provide us with the following annual regulatory returns:

 - Annual Assurance Statement; and